Corporate social responsibility cases: dos and don'ts

 Ikea's SAGOSKATT collection designed by kids

-Swedish-origin furniture retailer has an annual tradition of holding a children's drawing contest resulting in the limited collection of soft toys SAGOSKATT.
+The Swedish furniture retailer has an annual tradition of holding a children's drawing contest resulting in the limited collection of stuffed toys SAGOSKATT.
 The collection's concept is that the brand announces a competition in which children from all over the world can submit their drawings, and five designs are chosen to create real toys.
 Ikea, for its part, donates 100% of the purchase price to Save the Children's relief and recovery fund in the United States, supporting children's rights to a healthy and secure childhood, which includes a quality education.

 Nike and its way to sustainability

 The brand announced its strategy to significantly reduce its emissions by reusing existing materials instead of generating new ones.
-For example, the company used flyknit for the upper shoe component, with each pair typically containing 6-7 plastic bottles.
+For example, the company used flyknit for the upper shoe component, with each pair typically containing recycled material from 6-7 plastic bottles.
 Nike also employs flyleather, recycled polyester and nylon, and sustainable cotton.
 All of these materials result in less waste and much lower emissions.

 This initiative helps Nike remain relevant to its consumers, serve as a model for other businesses, and contribute to the slowing of climate change.